Techiral/VibeFlow/README.md

     NEXT_PUBLIC_SUPABASE_URL=YOUR_SUPABASE_URL
     NEXT_PUBLIC_SUPABASE_ANON_KEY=YOUR_SUPABASE_ANON_KEY

+    # Replace with your Composio Developer API Key.
+    # Obtain this by running `composio login` in your terminal (after installing `composio-core`)
+    # or from your Composio developer dashboard.
+    # This key is used by the backend to initiate connections.
+    COMPOSIO_API_KEY=YOUR_COMPOSIO_DEV_API_KEY

     # GOOGLE_GENAI_API_KEY is no longer set here.
     # Users will add their key in the application's profile settings.

+    # Optional: Set the base URL if running behind a proxy or in a specific domain
+    # NEXT_PUBLIC_BASE_URL=http://localhost:9002
     ```

     **Important:** Keep your API keys secure and do not commit `.env.local` to version control.